JacksonHagood/CPP_Basics/11_The_Heap/heap.md

 ## Example Program

-An example program is provided to demonstrate some of these concepts
+An example program is provided to demonstrate this material.

 ### Usage
 - compile: `make`